NaturalIntelligence/Stubmatic/README.md

 ```

 ####Strategy
 Many times, you don't have just one-to-one mapping between the request and response.
-You want to server different response everytime, or you want to serve default response instead of saying 404 (stub data not found).
+You want to server different response every time, or you want to serve default response instead of saying 404 (stub data not found).
 There are many strategies, you can use suits to your requirement;

 ```yaml
 -  request: